Hoya compacta C.M. Burton

 Hindu Rope Plant, Hindu Rope, Hindu Rope Hoya, Indian Rope, Angel Rope, Wax Plant, Porcelain Flower, Krinkle Kurl

-Hoya carnosa f. compacta, Hoya carnosa 'Compacta', Hoya compacta 'Krinkle Kurl'
+Hoya carnosa 'Compacta', Hoya carnosa f. compacta, Hoya compacta 'Krinkle Kurl'

-Hoya compacta is draping succulent vine that produce clusters of star-shaped waxy flowers.
+Hoya compacta, also known as Hoya carnosa 'Compacta' or Hoya compacta 'Krinkle Kurl', is draping, succulent vine that produces clusters of star-shaped, waxy flowers.
 The curly leaves grow close on the vine making it possible to miss new peduncles and buds until they are quite big.
-The leaves vary in size and color, but they can be described as curly H. carnosa leaves.
+The leaves vary in size and color, but they can be described as curly Hoya carnosa leaves.
 The flowers are mostly pale pink and the white corona has a red ring in the middle.
-The flowers form almost round balls and you can find 30-50 flowers in an umbel.
+They form almost round balls and last about one week.
+You can find 30 to 50 flowers in an umbel.
 Each flower is up to 0.6 inch (1.5 cm) across.
-The flowers last about one week.

 How to Grow and Care